Quick Start

 Using Helm to Install in k8s

-Please refer to the documentation Deployment and Maintenance / Installation Deployment / Helm
+Refer to the documentation Deployment and Maintenance / Installation Deployment / Helm

-3. Initializing the System
+3. Initialize the System

-4. Running Instance Functions
+4. Run Instance Functions

 The initially installed DataFlux Func includes a simple code example.